Tony Montana

 Antonio "Tony" Montana is a fictional character and the villain protagonist of the 1983 film Scarface.
-This character is portrayed by Al Pacino in the film and is voiced by André Sogliuzzo in the 2006 video game Scarface: The World Is Yours.
+Originally created by Armitage Trail, the character is portrayed by American actor Al Pacino in the original film and is voiced by André Sogliuzzo in the 2006 video game Scarface: The World Is Yours.
 Embodying the possibility of a person rising from the bottom of society to the top, Tony Montana has become a cultural icon, as well as one of the most iconic film characters of all time.

 In 2008, Montana was named the 27th Greatest Movie Character by Empire magazine.
-The character is partly based on Tony Camonte, the protagonist of the 1932 film; Camonte was, in turn, an adaptation of Tony Guarino from the 1929 novel, which in turn was a loose fictionalization of real-life Italian-American gangster Al Capone, who was born in Brooklyn, New York in 1899.
+The character is partly based on Tony Camonte, the protagonist of the 1932 film; Camonte was, in turn, an adaptation of Tony Guarino from the 1929 novel, which in turn was a loose fictionalization of real-life Italian-American gangster and businessman Al Capone, who was born in Brooklyn, New York in 1899.
 In contrast to Guarino and Camonte, who were Italian immigrants, Montana is a Cuban immigrant.
-According to Oliver Stone, Tony's last name was inspired by then-NFL quarterback Joe Montana, Stone's favorite player.
-A prequel novel, Scarface: The Beginning, written by L. A. Banks, was published in 2006.
-Montana has a large scar on his face, which explains why he is known as Scarface.
-This is the same type of scar that Al Capone received from a bar fight in 1917 at the Harvard Inn.
+According to Oliver Stone, Tony's last name was inspired by then-National Football League (NFL) quarterback Joe Montana, Stone's favorite player.
+A prequel novel, Scarface: The Beginning, written by Leslie Esdaile Banks, was published in 2006.
+Montana has a large scar on his face, the source of the name "Scarface", and inspired by the scar Al Capone had.

 Casting

 Pacino insisted on taking the lead role in Scarface.
-Pacino worked with various trainers for the role, including experts in knife combat and boxer Roberto Durán.
+Pacino worked with various trainers for the role, including experts in knife combat and Panamanian professional boxer Roberto Durán.
 Durán also helped inspire the character, who had "a certain lion in him", according to Pacino.
 Meryl Streep's immigrant character in Sophie's Choice (1982) also influenced Pacino's portrayal of Tony Montana.
 His co-star Steven Bauer, and a dialect coach, helped him learn aspects of the Cuban dialect and pronunciation.